cdsittampalam/documentation/docs/Partner API.md

 2. Click **Copy** in the New Partner API Key screen.
 :::

-### Add Keys to Demo Environment
+### Add Keys to Swagger

-Once you have generated an API key, you add the key to the demo environment area in Swagger UI.
-The key is written to HTTP headers to ensure you can securely connect to the endpoints in the demo environment.
+Once you have generated an API key, you add it to the Swagger UI.
+The key is written to HTTP headers to ensure you connect to URLs in the desired environments.

 The following is an example request header in cURL format: